8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 {!! dateblock !!}

+## Monday, August 28, 2023

+Good day, but odd.

+I'm starting to determine things that I think I'll continue doing for as long as I'm physically able to.

+For the morning, that's some form of stretching and mobilization (I typically do this in the shower if it's large enough):

+1. L-sit toe abductions.
+2. L-sit foot massage and toe mobilization.
+3. L-sit toe abductions.
+4. L-sit active foot extensions for 2 minutes.
+5. L-sit toe abductions.
+6. L-sit active foot dorsiflexions for 2 minutes.
+7. Bent sit position while performing hand massage and mobilization.
+8. [Flat school-style](https://www.yogabody.com/how-to-sit-in-meditation/) seated position for pelvic floor contractions.
+9. Flat school-style seated position (changing which leg is in front) for vagal nerve stimulation breathwork.

+A lot is going on here.
+While stretching and mobilization are the focus, there's some resistance work.
+I am pulling during the active stretches.
+Back and hip flexor engagement from the L-sit; trying to be as upright as possible for the duration (around 6 minutes, static stretching and hold).
+The toe abductions use the abductor muscles in the feet.
+Sometimes there is pushing if I need to post my arm or arms to maintain or achieve that upright spine position.
+I'm in the flat school-style position for about 4 or 5 minutes (static stretching and hold).

+Most mornings, I also add some physical therapy and resistance movements as well:

+1. 10 slow (8 to 16 seconds per repetition) single-leg hip rotations.
+2. 20 hip lifts.
+3. 10 wall presses, emphasizing wrist flexibility.

+Throughout the day, I try to fit in the physical therapy prescriptions, plus some additional things.
+I try to create circuits (or rounds) for these.
+The goal for the single-leg hip rotations is 3 sets of 10.
+I have one of those sets in the shower because I can do it safely, and it seems valuable enough not to miss; even if I only do one set the entire day, it's worth it.

+So, what does a physical therapy prescription look like?

+1. 10 wall breaths.
+2. 10 single-leg hip rotations.
+3. 15 split calf raises.
+4. Pectoral corner stretch for 10 breaths.
+5. 10 wall presses, hand down.
+6. Couch quad stretch for 10 breaths.

+Given I already have one of the sets of single-leg hip rotations in from the shower, I just remove them from the final round.

+What made today odd is I accidentally did more single-leg hip rotations than planned.

+Initially, I would only do hip rotations on Tuesday, Thursday, and Saturday because they were kicking my ass.
+While that's the point with the movement, I couldn't recover fast enough to keep doing them daily; I even cut back to 8 instead of 10 and only 2 sets instead of 3.
+But, for whatever reason, I was in a flow and feeling good, and without conscious thought, just did a set.
+I decided to shoot for 2 sets of 10 daily for the week.
+If I still weren't recovering well, I'd cut back again.

+While we're here, we might as well talk about the rounds.
+The most basic round looks like this:

+1. 10 cat cows.
+2. Upward-facing dog for 10 breaths.
+3. 10 single-leg hip rotations.
+4. 15 split calf raises.
+5. Pectoral corner stretch for 10 breaths.
+6. 10 wall presses, hand down.
+7. Couch quad stretch for 10 breaths.

+These are most of the prescribed physical therapy movements, except the ones I do in the morning (shower), and 1 more I do in the first round.

+Quick warm-up, followed by more intense movements (lower body), followed by less intense upper body work, followed by what could be described as a cool-down.

+All right, the first round has a bit more thrown in:

+1. 5 rock-back breaths leading into 1 and 2 from above.
+2. 10 wall breaths.
+3. 10 planar slouches with eyes closed leading into 3.

+3 rounds at my pace make this roughly a 1-hour workout.

+Because I want fitness and exercise to be integrated into my world as a habit, on Mondays, Wednesdays, and Fridays, I also do some MovNat movements.
+Today was no exception, and I did the following:

+1. Supine lying 5 breaths.
+2. Roll to prone lying, both sides, 5 breaths.
+3. Bent sit for 10 breaths.
+4. Side bent sit, both sides, 5 breaths, 3 repetitions.
+5. Kneeling for 10 breaths, tall kneeling for 10 breaths, flex foot tall kneeling for 10 breaths, flex foot kneeling for 10 breaths.
+6. Number 5, 5 more times (but without holding the position for a specific period of time).
+7. Knee hand position for 5 breaths.

+To make fitness a habit, I must make room for it in life and prioritize its completion.
+As of today, the plan is that if I can do the entire MovNat Fundamentals Week 1, Day 1, on Friday, I'll add it to Monday.
+I'll add it to Wednesday if I can do that throughout the week.
+If I can do that throughout the week, I'll try replacing Friday with Week 1, Day 2.

+I'll revisit at that point.

+The habit here is active exercise 3 times a week, at least.

-## Saturday, August 26, and Sunday August 27, 2023
+## Saturday, August 26, and Sunday, August 27, 2023

 I added a mile to my evening walk.
-So, we’re at doing 4 miles per day at or above a 3 mile per hour pace.
+So, we’re doing 4 miles per day at or above a 3-mile-per-hour pace.
 There are still moments where I hit zone 2 heart rate there, but they’re reducing.

-As stated before, I’ve decided to save non-shower exercises and movements to weekdays only.
+As stated, I’ve decided to save non-shower exercises and movements to weekdays only.

 I’m trying out the [MacroFactor](https://macrofactorapp.com) app partially owned by [Jeff Nippard](https://www.youtube.com/@JeffNippard).
 It integrates directly with Apple’s Health app, which means WHOOP, which does the same, can get extra information.
 I’m planning to do a write-up about it soon as I decided to download it Saturday.

 I’m trying to find a way to integrate pea protein into my mix.
-Saturday I swapped out one scoop of collagen for one scoop of pea protein, that didn’t go as well as I had hoped.
+Saturday, I swapped out one scoop of collagen for one scoop of pea protein, which didn’t go as well as I hoped.
 Unlike the collagen, the pea protein has a noticeable flavor and texture.
 I’m considering converting my vegetables for dinner into a smoothie and adding it there instead.
-As an experiment I made a smoothie out of my broccoli and carrots, that also didn’t go as well as I had hoped from a flavor perspective; however, it did reduce how long I spent eating the meal.
+As an experiment, I made a smoothie out of my broccoli and carrots, which also didn’t go as well as I had hoped from a flavor perspective; however, it did reduce how long I spent eating the meal.

-Introducing the pea protein gets me to about 188 grams of protein on a normal feeding day.
+Introducing the pea protein gets me to about 188 grams on a normal feeding day.
 This is roughly the midpoint between the minimum and maximum using the [various calculations](https://youtu.be/Pok0Jg2JAkE?feature=shared) for such things; at least according to my calculations—the MacroFactor app shows 177 grams based on my meals, which is still close to the low bar of 180 grams.

 On Sunday, the WHOOP updated its insights.
 Of the things I track, consistent bed and wake times appears to have the greatest impact, even if I don’t sleep as long as the app suggests (reduced sleep performance); roughly a 5 percent increase to recovery each.
 Next, at about 3 percent, is my perceived energy level, fish oil tablet, and multivitamin.
 Late meal and workout have the greatest negative impact to recovery, at about 3 percent.